James Gibson (minister): Church of Scotland ministry

 Returning to Glasgow, Gibson was appointed assistant to the Rev. Mr. Steel, of the West Church, Greenock.
 After two years of work he made another continental tour with a pupil, receiving a testimonial from the Greenock congregation on his departure.
 In these tours he specially studied the moral and religious condition of the countries visited.
 Gibson was afterwards appointed assistant to Dr. Lockhart in the college parish, at Blackfriars, Glasgow, and received ordination as a minister in 1835.
 He was distinguished for accurate scholarship, a well cultivated mind, and sincere piety, but was not an attractive or effective preacher.
 He was drawn into the Voluntary Controversy as a defender of church establishments.
 He argued that the errors supposed to be due to the action of the Emperor Constantine (who established Christianity in Roman society) had existed at an earlier date.
 He became editor of the ‘Church of Scotland Magazine’ in 1834, an office which he held for three years.
 Some influential members of the church placed at his disposal about £2,000 which might either be accepted as a gift or devoted to the purpose of building a church for him.
 A church was accordingly built in the suburb of Kingston, into which he was inducted on 13 June 1839.

 Free Church ministry

 When the Disruption came in 1843, when Gibson joined the Free church, and on the Sunday following he was interdicted from entering his own church.
 A place of worship in connection with the Free church was built for him in the same locality.
 For some years he acted as clerk to the Glasgow free presbytery.
 In 1855, having a promise of £30,000. from Dr. Clark of Wester Moffat, with whom Gibson was on friendly terms, the general assembly of the Free church resolved to erect a theological college in Glasgow, and next year (1856) Gibson was elected professor of systematic theology and church history.
-He was award an D.D. by Glasgow University in 1862.
+He was awarded a D.D. by Glasgow University in 1862.
 He was conspicuous as a debater in the courts of the Free church, and strenuously opposed anything like innovation.